jalvarez24/449-Project-1/README.md

-# 449 Project 1: Music Microservices
+# 449 Project 2: Music Microservices
+## Database Sharding, XSPF Playlists and Load Balancing Proxy with Kong
-## Group/Roles:
+### Group/Roles:
-1. Dev1: Jayro Alvarez
+1. Dev1: Brendan Albert
 2. Dev2: Ian Alvarez
-3. Ops:  Brendan Albert
+3. Ops:  Jayro Alvarez

 # To Start Using Our Microservices:
 1. Open a terminal in Project Directory